ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 The contents of these files show the status of a run as it progresses (or after a failed run has completed).

 !!! warning
-    At the end of a successful run these log files are archived to the `archive` directory and will no longer be found in the _control_ directory.
-If they remain in the _control_ directory after the PBS job for a run has completed it means the run has failed.
+    At the end of a successful run, these log files are archived to the `archive` directory and will no longer be found in the _control_ directory.
+If they remain in the _control_ directory after the PBS job for a run has completed, it means the run has failed.

 ### Trouble-shooting